https://killexams.com/pass4sure/exam-detail/PCE-CBC

 Answer: A, C, D

-nation: Pumping after bottle feeds can relieve engorgement, and applying heat can help with Monitoring feeding cues is essential to ensure adequate breastfeeding.
-Reducing sessions ca engorgement and supply issues.
+Explanation: Pumping after bottle feeds can relieve engorgement, and applying heat can help with let- down.
+Monitoring feeding cues is essential to ensure adequate breastfeeding.
+Reducing sessions can worsen engorgement and supply issues.